Kristina01111000/Drws_site/README.md

 - different picture of him for front page? - torso or body shot
 - ssl update
 - does he have the front page video
+- will be adding my mom as user for testing
+- might need google account for google docs